Integration module of 1C:Enterprise 8.3 and Billing

-The specifics of this project is that the work was carried out in a fuzzy requirements environment, therefore the development of the module required more than 10 iterations to achieve result which satisfies the customer.
-This is, in fact, an example of a very complex and stressful project in terms of project management, which, however, was successfully finished and put into commercial operation.
+The specificity of this project was that the work was carried out under conditions of inability to obtain reliable product requirements, therefore the module development required more than 10 iterations to achieve result which satisfies the customer.
+That, in fact, is an example of a very complex and stressful project in terms of project management, which, nevertheless, was successfully completed and put into commercial operation.

-SOAP protocol is one of the most complicated and sluggish modern data communications protocols within corporate information systems.
-However, 1C:Enterprise offers SOAP as the industry standard for interoperation with the accounting system, so this factor becomes justification for using SOAP in the software architecture.
+The SOAP protocol is one of the most complicated and sluggish modern data communications protocols within corporate information systems.
+However, 1C:Enterprise offers SOAP as an industry standard for interoperation with the accounting system, so the architectural decision to use SOAP is justified by this factor.

-For integration with Billing it was written a web service in Java, using Apache Axis2 framework for implementing SOAP support on the one hand, and using internal billing API on the other.
+To integrate with Billing, a Java web service was written, using Apache Axis2 framework for implementing SOAP support on the one hand, and using internal billing APIs on the other.

-Implementation of SOAP part dealt with a highly skilled programmer, who had experience with a similar role in the railway sector with the use of server-mainframe IBM System Z.
+The implementation of the SOAP part was handled by a highly skilled programmer who had experience working with similar tasks in the railway sector using IBM System Z mainframe servers.